yaml/yamlscript/www/src/index.md

 [Ruby](https://rubygems.org/search?query=yamlscript) and
 [Rust](https://crates.io/crates/yamlscript).

-By using YAMLScript as your YAML loader, You can dynamically include data from other data files (YAML, JSON, XML, CSV, etc), pull data in from the web or even from a database.
+By using YAMLScript as your YAML loader, you can dynamically include data from other data files (YAML, JSON, XML, CSV, etc), pull data in from the web or even from a database.
 You can filter, map, merge, reduce, generate, concatenate, interpolate and